postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 1. Select **Team profile**.
 1. Select the toggle next to **Make team profile public** to set the profile to public.

 An informative and inviting public profile can help increase adoption of your API.
-Consider adding additional information and assets to your team profile:
+Consider adding more information and assets to your team profile:

 * Add a **team logo**, **cover photo**, and **favicon** to establish your identity and ensure consistent branding.
 * Add information to the **About your team** section to help potential collaborators understand who your team is and what you do.